MG-RAST/clustgun/readme.txt

 if you installed the libraries as above with --prefix:
 > make PREFIX=${HOME}

-if your libraries are installed in systems default locations
+or, if your libraries are installed in systems default locations
 > make

-if your libraries are somewhere else:
+or, if your libraries are somewhere else:
 > make INCLUDES='-I${HOME}/local/include' LFLAGS='-L${HOME}/local/lib ' LDFLAGS='-Wl,-R ${HOME}/local/lib'
 alternatively, if you need to compile more often, you may want to set the following environment variables within your .bashrc:
 ----------------------